Prospects in Theoretical Physics

-Prospects in Theoretical Physics is an intensive two-week summer program typically designed for graduate students and postdoctoral scholars considering a career in theoretical physics.
-Each year since 2002, the program has provided lectures and informal sessions on the latest advances and open questions in a different area of theoretical physics.
+Prospects in Theoretical Physics is an intensive two-week summer program typically designed for graduate students and postdoctoral scholars considering a career in theoretical physics (for 2014 only the program was one week in length).
+First held by the School of Natural Sciences at the Institute for Advanced Study in the summer of 2002, the PiTP program is designed to provide lectures and informal sessions on the latest advances and open questions in various areas of theoretical physics.

-One of the goals of the program is for the School of Natural Sciences at IAS, which mainly focuses in the training of postdoctoral fellows, to contribute in a small way to the training of graduate students as well.
-A special effort is made to reach out to women and minorities, as well as to graduate students coming from institutions with smaller graduate programs in theoretical physics.
+The goal of the program is for the School of Natural Science at IAS, which mainly focuses in the training of postdoctoral fellows, to contribute in a small way to the training of graduate students as well.
+A special effort is made to reach out to women and minorities, as well as to graduate students coming from institutions with smaller graduate programs in theoretical science.

-Prospects in Theoretical Physics builds on the strong relationship of the researchers in theoretical physics at the Institute and Princeton University, and many faculty members from both institutions are actively involved in the program together with scientists from neighboring institutions.
+Prospects in Theoretical Physics builds on the strong relationship of the research groups at the Institute and Princeton University, and many faculty members from the physics departments at both institutions are actively involved in the program together with scientists from neighboring institutions.

 Past PiTP Programs:

 - 2003 - Cosmology, Particles, and Strings

 - 2007 - The Standard Model and Beyond

 - 2011 - Frontiers of Physics in Cosmology

 - 2014 - String Theory (one-week school immediately preceding the 2014 STRINGS Conference)

 - 2015 - New Insights into Quantum Matter (held in partnership with the Princeton Summer School on Condensed Matter Physics)